Thankful (Kelly Clarkson album): Commercial performance

 Release of the album was preceded by the single "Miss Independent", which became a top 10 Billboard Hot 100 hit and a number one top 40 smash.
 In thanks to the success of the single, as well as buzz from her American Idol win (Clarkson also appeared several times on the show's second season to promote Thankful), the album sold well in the United States.
 It managed to debut at number one on the Billboard 200 with 297,000 copies sold.
 The album sold over 1 million copies in six weeks.
 According to Nielsen SoundScan, Thankful has sold 2,800,000 copies to date in the US.

 Further single releases "Low" and "The Trouble with Love Is" did not replicate the success of the first single.
 "Just Missed the Train" and "You Thought Wrong" had been planned for possible single releases, but after the underperformance of "Low" and "The Trouble with Love Is", they were canceled.

+Impact and legacy

+Despite its success and launching Clarkson's career outside of American Idol, some musicians and music critics dismissed her early success as being exclusively reliant on the television program's popularity, and saw her as having little potential longevity as a pop star in the industry.
+Unconvinced that she was more than a reality television creation, some journalists such as Josh Tyrangiel felt that the album's broad appeal limited its impact and failed to strengthen Clarkson's creative standing with her label or her management.
+For subsequent music releases, beginning with her second studio album Breakaway (2004), Clarkson demanded more creative control over her projects, including co-writing some of its songs and adopting an "edgier", more rock-leaning musical direction.
+Some critics deemed Breakaway Clarkson's opportunity to prove her legitimacy as an artist again.
+Melody Lau of HuffPost said it was only through Breakaway that Clarkson would finally embrace the "Miss Independent" persona she wanted to be known for.

+Preston Jones of the Dallas Observer said the success of Clarkson's debut is one of the albums that "represent the apex of Idol’s commercial success, as well as the formidable grip the televised singing competition industry had on the charts in the early aughts".
+In 2023, Jones said that unlike some of her fellow alumnae, Clarkson managed to establish a career for herself "based more on their own skills than by any association with American Idol", and in retrospect Thankful "illuminates the path Clarkson would spend the next two decades walking".